 Welcome to the Seminole County Schools' Food Service web site.
 Our primary goal is to serve delicious and nutritious meals to our students, faculty and staff.
-The School Nutrition Director is Mrs. Ivey McLendon.
+The School Nutrition Director, Mrs. Ivey McLendon, and the School Nutrition Supervisor, Mrs. Terri Daniels, hopes for a wonderful school year.
 If you have any questions or need additional information, please feel free to give us a call at 229-524-2433.

 The Seminole County School System is in compliance with the new rules established by the United States Department of Agriculture (USDA) for the National School Lunch Program, and is certified to receive six -cents reimbursement for all school lunches served.